 If you’re not ready to use ProjectManager, you might want to try more free project management templates.
 We have dozens that address every aspect of managing a project.
 Here are a few of the ones that are appropriate to IT and project planning.

 Project planning means making accurate financial forecasts for the cost of the project.
 Using our free project budget template helps you estimate how much everything from resources to materials.
 It’s color-coded so you know if you’re heading into the red.

 A project has a timeline to schedule your tasks to reach your final deliverable by the deadline.
 But to do that you need to know every single task required to get there.
 That’s why our free work breakdown structure template is so important.
 This tree diagram captures every step of the project.

 IT Risk Assessment Template

 Once you execute your IT project plan template there will be risks and a project manager must be prepared to identify and resolve those issues quickly.
 The free IT risk assessment template allows you to collect risks and even calculate how likely they are to occur.

 ProjectManager is the only web-based software you’ll need to manage your IT project plan, but it’s also an industry hub for all things project management across many different industries.
 On our site, you can find weekly blog posts, tutorial videos and guides about various aspects of project management.
 Here are a few that are related to IT.

 - 7 Steps for Effective Problem Management in IT

 - IT Risk Management Strategies and Best Practices

-If you’re planning an IT project, ProjectManager can help you make that plan, monitor its progress and track performance, even report updates to stakeholders.
+If you’re planning an IT project, ProjectManager can help you make that plan, monitor its progress and track performance and even report updates to stakeholders.
 You also get resource management tools, timesheets and much more.
-Our tool is already being used to successfully run projects by tens of thousands of times at organizations as diverse as NASA, the Bank of America and Ralph Lauren.
+Our tool is already being used to successfully run projects tens of thousands of times at organizations as diverse as NASA, the Bank of America and Ralph Lauren.
 Want to join them?
 Try ProjectManager today for free.